 This policy sets out the standards of conduct that are expected from all Tate representatives, that is its Trustees, co-opted Non-Executives, staff, advocates and those working with Tate Enterprises Ltd., Tate Foundation, Tate Americas Foundation and Tate Canada Foundation.
-It is to be read in conjunction with other of Tate's policies which set out in detail ethical considerations in other areas (e.g. Due Diligence, Acquisitions and Disposals and Management of Conflict of Interest).
+It is to be read in conjunction with other of Tate's policies which set out in detail ethical considerations in other areas (e.g., Due Diligence, Acquisitions and Disposals, Trustee and Committee Member Conflict of Interest Management and Conflict of Interest Management in Fundraising).

-This policy is consistent with the Museums Association's Code of Ethics for Museums and the Code of Ethics for Museums Worldwide produced by ICOM; it also takes into account the Seven Principles of Public Life (Nolan Committee; March 1996).
+This policy is consistent with the Museums Association's Code of Ethics for Museums and the Code of Ethics for Museums Worldwide produced by ICOM; it also takes into account he Seven Principles of Public Life (Nolan Committee; March 1996).
 In addition, this document is supplemented by the Employee Handbook and Tate's policies on Fraud and Whistleblowing and the rules in relation to hospitality and gifts.